TP-NOTE(1) Version 1.24.11 | Tp-Note documentation

 Loads an additional configuration from the TOML formatted FILE and merges it into the default configuration.

--c FILE, --config-defaults=FILE
+-C FILE, --config-defaults=FILE

-Dumps the internal default configuration in TOML format into FILE.
+Dumps the internal default configuration in TOML format into FILE or stdout if FILE equals to ‘-’, e.g. ‘tpnote -C - | less’.

 -d LEVEL, --debug=LEVEL